 Despite the surprisingly large number of visitors sauntering along the paths with me, the atmosphere was still peaceful and the natural beauty refreshingly immersive.

-After a couple hours' hike from my starting point at the Ishigedo bus stop, I found myself at the mouth of the stream at the edge of no such id, pal itself, my next destination.
+After a couple hours' hike from my starting point at the Ishigedo bus stop, I found myself at the mouth of the stream at the edge of Lake Towada itself, my next destination.
 The mountain lake is arguably one Tohoku's best best autumn color spots, with color-changing trees blanketing the mountain slopes that lining the shores and a cold, usually dry climate that makes for stunning colors in mid-October.

 Today, my timing was good, and the color around the lake was beautiful.
 While an abnormally wet September and an overcast sky today may have dulled the color slightly compared to my last visit here last year, there was no shortage of yellows and reds and bronzes painting the shoreline in all directions.